coq/coq/doc/sphinx/language/cic.rst

 :gdef:`Calculus of Inductive Constructions` (|Cic|) whose inference rules are presented in this chapter.
-The history of this formalism as well as pointers to related work are provided in a separate chapter; see *Credits*.
+The history of this formalism as well as pointers to related work are provided in a separate chapter; see :ref:`history`.

 .. _The-terms: